 GI motility refers to the movement of food, fluids, and waste through the digestive tract.
 Manometry is the test to measure this movement in order to properly diagnosis GERD and other gastro conditions.

 There are two types of manometry performed at Associates in Digestive Health.
 Anorectal and Esophageal, both are performed as an outpatient procedure in our offices.

-For patients suffering with constipation or fecal incontinence, an Anorectal Manometry test may be performed to measure the pressures of the anal sphincter muscles, the sensation in the rectum, and the neural reflexes that are needed for normal bowel movements.
+For patients suffering from constipation or fecal incontinence an Anorectal Manometry test may be performed to measure the pressures of the anal sphincter muscles, the sensation in the rectum, and the neural reflexes that are needed for normal bowel movements.
 There are many causes of fecal incontinence or constipation.
 If abnormalities are present, they can be treated.

-A bowel prep is required by using an enema at home prior to test.
+A bowel prep is required by using an enema at home prior to the test.
 Your doctor will advise you of the prep needed.
-The day of the test a small fexible tube will be inserted in to the rectum.
+On the day of the test, a small flexible tube will be inserted into the rectum.
 You may feel some slight discomfort as the tube is being inserted, but should not feel any pain.
 The catheter is connected to a machine that measures the pressure.
 During the test, the small balloon attached to the catheter may be inflated in the rectum to assess the normal reflex pathways.
-The nurse or technician may also ask the person to squeeze, relax, and push at various times to measure the reflex of the spincter muscles.
+The nurse or technician may also ask the person to squeeze, relax, and push at various times to measure the reflex of the sphincter muscles.
 The measurements are recorded and the gastroenterologist will interpret the recordings that were made during the test.